cruxppc/cruxppc-ng-3.5/notes/install.md

 partition map.   mac-fdisk or parted will work but don't use the fdisk utility.  mac-disk is the easiest to use IMO.

-Personally, after I finish partitioning a drive, I reboot the machine.
-It's probably not needed but my paranoia tells me it's better to do it so I do. :)
+Personally, after I finish changing partitions on a drive, I reboot the machine.
+It's probably not needed but it does ensure that the new parition map is then in effect.

 ## package installation